 A sequence of two courses is offered.
-Key foundational principles, policies, and procedures used in the field of diversity in higher education are introduced.
+In the first course, key foundational principles, policies and procedures used in the field of diversity in higher education are introduced.
 Students learn about the models and theories for developing partnerships and serving as change agents within institutions, as well as strategic planning and assessment of diversity initiatives.
 In the second course, the student is the facilitator, leading diverse groups in a variety of settings and helping to create self-awareness of their own positionality and attitudes about diversity.

 Time Limit for Certificate Completion: 2 years

 Campus Location: Online

 Full-Time/Part-Time Status: The graduate certificate can be completed on a part-time basis.

 Applications are accepted for the Fall, Spring and Summer terms and are reviewed on a rolling basis.

 Number Required: 2